-In this tutorial, we will show you how to install and configuration of Cockpit on your CentOS 7 server.
+In this tutorial, we will show you how to install and configure Cockpit on your CentOS 7.
 For those of you who didn’t know, Cockpit is a free and open-source server management software that makes us easy to administer our GNU/Linux servers via its beautiful web interface frontend.
 Using this application, anyone can easily administer multiple remote headless servers on the go.
 Don’t compare it with advanced server management tools like Webmin or anything, Cockpit is just a beginner-friendly server management interface tool for managing the remote servers, not to manage the remote server’s applications.

 Install Cockpit on CentOS 7